buikhacnam/aws-static-website-terraform/README.md

 - Server-side encryption for S3 objects
 - Proper IAM policies with least privilege access

+## Resource Creation Overview
+View the [RESOURCE_CREATION_OVERVIEW.md](RESOURCE_CREATION_OVERVIEW.md) file for a detailed overview of the resources created by this Terraform project.

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).